bensantora1/riscv_sim2/README.md

 CPU halted.
 ```
 ### Customization
-You can customize:

-Memory Size: Edit Memory::new(size) in main.rs.
----
-Cache Size: Edit Cache::new(size) in main.rs.
+You can customize:  Memory Size: Edit Memory::new(size) in main.rs. - and -  Cache Size: Edit Cache::new(size) in main.rs.

 ### License
 This project is licensed under the MIT License.
 See LICENSE for details.